-Yoga Fundamentals Course – Occasionally we offer a 5-Week Yoga Fundamentals Course (check here for offerings) which is similar to Gentle Yoga.
-Space is limited to fewer people to allow for more individualized instruction.
-It has more of a workshop type setting where open dialogue between the students and instructor is encouraged.
+Yoga Fundamentals Course – Each session we offer a Yoga Fundamentals Course and/or Beginners Basics Workshop (check here for offerings) so new students can be introduced to yoga in the company of other beginners.
+It has more of a workshop type setting that allows for individualized instruction and open dialogue between the students and instructor.

 If you have any questions about choosing the perfect class for you just get in touch!